CFP: SSHA Chicago 2016 - Historical Geography and GIS Network (February 20 deadline)

-The Historical Geography Network of the Social Science History Association invites you to take part in the 40th annual meeting of the SSHA, November 12-15, 2015 in Baltimore Maryland.
+The Historical Geography and GIS Network of the Social Science History Association invites you to take part in the 41st annual meeting of the SSHA, November 17-20, 2016 in Chicago, Illinois.

 We are seeking complete panels as well as individual papers.

-The Historical Geography Network has an active membership of scholars who utilize geographic information systems (GIS) and other spatial tools to tackle a wide range of historical problems.
+The Historical Geography and GIS Network has an active membership of scholars who utilize geographic information systems (GIS) and other spatial tools to tackle a wide range of historical problems.
 We also offer a place for human geographers who study spatial relationships of cultural, social, and environmental change and continuity.
 We encourage papers and panels that utilize spatial concepts, geographic thinking and various methods to ask new historical questions as well as to revisit old ones.
 Examples include but are not limited to:

 - Racial Spaces and Segregation